 About 635,000 people in the US have a first time heart attack each year and 300,000 have recurrent heart attacks

 Screening for arterial disease can be more effective, less invasive, efficient and less expensive than most of us think.
-Here is why you should get our Healthy Heart Screen for $100 and 20 minutes of your time.
+Here is why you should get our Health Screen for $100 and 20 minutes of your time.